Chukwurach2/options-desk-risk/ch03_futures_hedging/README.md

 - Cross-hedging logic
 - Stack-and-roll exposure over time

-Chapter 3 focuses on how futures can be used to reduce price risk, while recognizing that real hedges are rarely perfect because of basis risk and contract mismatch. :contentReference[oaicite:1]{index=1}
+Chapter 3 focuses on how futures can be used to reduce price risk, while recognizing that real hedges are rarely perfect because of basis risk and contract mismatch

 ## Why this matters for desk risk